foundry-rs/book/src/reference/cast/cast-storage.md

 ### DESCRIPTION

-Get the raw value of a contract's storage slot.
+Get the raw value of a contract's storage slot given as hex.

 The address (*address*) can be an ENS name or an address.